Guest Getter

 She holds it now.
 We're engaged.

 30 minutes.
-I look at your restaurant, find the leaks and the levers, and show you what a Claw could do about them.
+Free.
+I find the 3 biggest leaks and the 3 biggest revenue levers — and show you exactly what a Claw would do about them.